postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 Your local session in Postman can use values that are transient and only visible to you.
 This lets you develop and test using private credentials or experimental values, without risk of exposing these details or affecting others on your team.

 > For example, your team could have a shared API key and individual API keys—you could do more experimental development work locally using your personal key, but use the shared key for team collaboration.
-Similarly, you could have a variable that represents exploratory work you're doing locally but are not ready to share with the team—once you are you can persist the local data so that others on your team can also access it.
+Similarly, you could have a variable that represents exploratory work you're doing locally but are not ready to share with the team—you can later choose to persist the local data so that others on your team can also access it.

 When you create or edit a variable, you can enter both an initial and a current value.
 You can choose to leave the current value empty, in which case it will default to the initial value.
 If you specify a current value, it will be local only to your instance—the __Persist__ option lets you push your current value to the shared data, updating the initial value to match the current value.